david-wei-01001/david-wei-01001.github.io/_pages/about.md

 Before this, I have been working on Robotics decision-making and navigation, pushing the boundaries of traditional robotics by integrating adaptive LLM strategies.

 When not advancing the field of AI, I savor the joy of reading and culinary explorations.
-Check out my projects, where each line of code may turn a new page in tech innovation :) :D.
+Also feel free to check out my projects, where each line of code may turn a new page in tech innovation :D .

 Email: jiankun.wei@mail.utoronto.ca